illinois-cs241/assignment-docs/mapreduce.md

 * Splitter being used correctly to generate equally sized input data for each mapper
 * All mappers being run in parallel resulting in at least 2x performance speedup for the pi executable
 * **No memory leaks and memory errors** when running the application

+In addition, see the comments we've placed in the `main` method for more specific instructions!

 ### Things that will **no**t be tested for:
 * Illegal inputs for either the mapper or reducer (Input data in a format other than as described above)